pete-otaqui/ecma-npm-modules/README.md

 - `app-browser-angular`, an angular app (created with `npx -p @angular/cli ng new app-browser-angular`)
 - `app-browser-cra`, a react app (created with `npx create-react-app app-browser-cra`)
 - `app-node`, a node application
+- `app-parcel`, a vanilla web application bundled using Parcel

 ## Vanilla Browser App